NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 n.

+What we see here is scalability of the MULTI-parameter connector sockets, not monitoring parameters.
 It is still not so straightforward as thought; the act of adding four MULTI-parameter sockets using the AA-674P expansion box also means adding four channels of IBP hardware to what are already configured in the AY-663P Input Unit.
 Do you need seven channels of IBP hardwareThis is how Life Scope TR bedside monitor got its maximum ability to do seven channels of IBP monitoring; it is either three channels of IBP monitoring using AY-663P alone or seven channels of IBP monitoring using both AY-663P and AA-674P.

 The limitation of only four MULTI-parameter sockets can be added means it is not possible for the AY-663P Input Unit to make use of two AA-674P expansion boxes.